 If you want video and pictures of the trip, someone needs to make sure it happens.
 While everyone can record, it's best to have someone coordinating it all.

 Some paddlers prefer a single leader that plans the trip with some consultation with others and tasks are distributed throughout the group for things like meal prep.
-While this has worked for a long time, we at Split Rock prefer to have a more horizontal and collaborative approach while still maintained some elements of trip leaders.
+While this has worked for a long time, we at Split Rock prefer to have a more horizontal and collaborative approach while still maintaining some elements of trip leaders.
 Collaboration and communication can be a challenge with shared responsibility so a single online planning document is key.

 We use a single Google Doc as a home for all planning information for a trip.
 It flattens some hierarchy by giving all members access to the same planning information.
 The comment feature offers asynchronous discussion on items without having to use email.